History of military ballooning: World War II

 Barrage balloons, widely known as "blimps," were used by the United Kingdom to intercept air attacks by German bombers and V-1 cruise missiles.

 Japan used recently discovered high-altitude air currents to send fire balloons (or Fu-Go balloon bomb) carrying explosive payloads to the United States.
 About 300 made it across the Pacific, causing some property damage and at least six deaths.
 The US government called for a press blackout on all balloon incidents, fearing what might happen if the Japanese started using fu-go to deliver biological weapons.

-Britain used free balloons in a number of ways including Operation Outward which launched nearly 100,000 small balloons to drop incendiaries on German occupied Europe or to trail wires to short out electrical distribution cables.
+Britain used free balloons in a number of ways including Operation Outward, which launched nearly 100,000 small balloons to drop incendiaries on German occupied Europe or to trail wires to short out electrical distribution cables.

 Balloons also were used at sea, particularly by the US Navy for anti-submarine work.

-The Red Army of the Soviet Union used Observation Balloons for artillery spotting.
-8 "Aeronautical Sections" existed and 19,985 observation flights were performed by balloonists of the Red Army during the war, clocking up 20,126 flight hours.
+The Soviet Union's Red Army used Observation Balloons for artillery spotting.
+Eight "Aeronautical Sections" existed and 19,985 observation flights were performed by Red Army balloonists during the war, clocking up 20,126 flight hours.
 110 Soviet Observation Balloons were lost.